I am another you.

 Telling it how it is, is part of what I have learned, so here a little of my pandemic story so far.

 I started 2020 with a newly developing and small but incredibly passionate team, from a delightful clinical and training base.
 We had finished 2019 feeling that 2020 would be a remarkable year for us, and it started brilliantly - delivering workshops, therapy and training to diverse groups – psychologists in Cardiff, 100s of CEOs starting a national intrastructure project, and passionate and brave people of all walks of life – all ready to reap the rewards from living and working more emotionally connected.

 On 12th March 2020, I retreated with my family to shield my extremely clinically vulnerable husband.
 At work, we changed our business model, moved everything online, submitted multiple grant applications, and furloughed ourselves as much as we could.
 By July, it was clear that with my personal and professional future so uncertain, I had no choice but to make the awful decision to make my team redundant and move out of our premises permanently.
 In the autumn, my ability to work reduced even further when other children returned to school as it wasn’t safe for our situation.
-I got up to speed with 10 GCSE (high school) subjects quickly and found that the patience I have for emotional learning and training health care professionals, did not translate to my boundary -pushing, 13-year-old twins.
-So, I started knitting again.
-Knitting helped me stay present with my children without being impatient about our learning process, it helped me multi-task in a useful way, and it quietened the fears within.
+I got up to speed with 10 GCSE (high school) subjects quickly and took up knitting again.
+Knitting helped me stay present with my children without being impatient about our learning process, it helped me multi-task in a useful way, and it helped quieten the fears within.